 If two different materials have the same weight, but the density of both can be different.
 The lower dense material occupies more volume than the higher dense material.

 The value of the density of the building material will also help to discover the amount of material needed for a specific space.

 For example, water has a density of 1000kg / m3; if we put bamboo wood (350kg / m3) in the water, it will float on the water surface in the same way; if we drop a brick (1700 kg.m3), it will sink into the water.

 The density of different building materials is listed below.

 There are many building materials used in construction.
-In the table below, we try to cover the unit weight of the building materials that are most commonly used on the construction site.
+In the table above, we try to cover the unit weight of the building materials that are most commonly used on the construction site.